Carreau/jupyter-book/thethingsyoucantgoogle.md

 ```

 As the comment points out, `this` does refer to the current function.
 The way around that is to use a closure around `that`, hence the `var that = this`.
 A second similar construct one could find, is the use of `$.proxy`.
 That will set the context (value of `this` of a callback).
-It is about the same as using a close except for the fact that `$.proxy` can be used on functions you did not construct, or for which you cannot create a closure around the context you like.
+It is about the same as using a closure except for the fact that `$.proxy` can be used on functions you did not construct, or for which you cannot create a closure around the context you like.

 ## Underscore (aka `_`),